-Super Affiliate Network is a video training program geared towards affiliate marketing beginners and people looking to make money working from home.
+Super Affiliate Network is a video training program for affiliate marketing beginners and people looking to make money working from home.
 They also have an active online community on Facebook.

 Back when the product was launched in 2015, it quickly became the topic of the town because it was created by Misha Wilson.
 He earned quite some fame thanks to his internet marketing skills and gained recognition at a young age.

-They have different membership levels from which one can choose from.
+They have different membership levels from which one can choose.
 Each level comes with its own perks.

-The training will be made available to you in a drip feed manner and you won’t get instant access to the whole video training right away.
+The training will be made available to you in a drip-feed manner, and you won’t get instant access to the whole video training immediately.
 Watch the video, and complete the tasks for the day.

-Once everything is done for the day, you will be presented with a quiz which will ask you questions which you must clear with a satisfactory result to proceed to the next module.
+Once everything is done for the day, you will be given a quiz that will ask you questions that you must clear with a satisfactory result to proceed to the next module.

-The newsletter covers strategies that Misha is currently using and finding great success with, and solo ad success formula throws some light on email marketing strategies.
-Basic plan is limited and you only get commissions on basic membership sales.
-If your referral upgrades to pro, you’re not eligible to receive commissions.
+The newsletter covers strategies that Misha is currently using and finding great success with, and the solo ad success formula throws some light on email marketing strategies.
+The basic plan is limited, and you only get commissions on basic membership sales.
+If your referral upgrades to pro, you’re not eligible for commissions.